A deep dive into every feature of the most complete GRBL laser controller for Mac

 8-direction jog pad with configurable step size in millimeters.
 The laser pointer toggles a low-power visible dot (S10) so you can see exactly where the focus point is without burning your material.

 Lùmen implements the GRBL character-counting streaming protocol with precise 127-byte buffer tracking.
-Every command is tracked from send to acknowledgment, preventing buffer overflows and ensuring reliable communication.
+Every command is tracked from send to acknowledgment, preventing buffer overflows and keeping raster motion smooth.

 Stopped mid-job?
 Resume from the exact G-code line where you left off with the Resume button.
 No need to start the entire job over.